 The RAM press uses a mechanical hydraulic pressing system and plaster dies (molds) to shape clay into dinnerware.
 Used now to make our Bread and Butter, Side, and Dinner Plates, the RAM press will eventually be used to form all East Fork plates, as well as our mugs, vases, and jars.

 Watch the video below for a glimpse into our RAM Press process and to get to know Jessie, East Fork's mold designer.

-The wheel’s beauty - as well as its indispensability to our process - lies in the flexibility it offers.
+The wheel will always be an integral part of our work at East Fork.
+Its beauty - as well as its indispensability to our process - lies in the flexibility it offers.
 Our new workshop will still have wheels among machines; potters will continue to throw on the wheel to prototype new forms, to make collaborations and commissions, and to produce limited runs of special forms available to East Fork Inner Circle customers.

 All the Details